NVIDIA/cloud-native-docs/gpu-operator/google-gke.rst

           --set driver.enabled=false

    Set the NVIDIA Container Toolkit and driver installation path to ``/home/kubernetes/bin/nvidia``.
-   On GKE node images, the ``/home`` directory is writable and is a stateful location for storing the NVIDIA runtime binaries.
+   On GKE node images, this directory is writable and is a stateful location for storing the NVIDIA runtime binaries.

    To configure MIG with NVIDIA MIG Manager, specify the following additional Helm command arguments: